Jacksonville University: Athletics

 The football program began play in 1998, winning its first Pioneer League title in 2008.
 The Dolphins competed in the Football Championship Series (FCS), where they won two division titles and two conference championships.
 The university discontinued its football program at the conclusion of the 2019 season.

 JU is noted for its rowing program after taking the overall FIRA Cup (Florida Intercollegiate Rowing Association) in 2007 and again in 2014.
 The women's rowing team won their first MAAC Championship in 2014 and won an automatic bid to the NCAA Div I National Championship (JU Website).
 Recently, JU has expanded its rowing program with the addition of the Negaard Rowing Center.
 The JU rowing program has had over 50 years of success around the world and has competed in locations such as the Nile River and England's Henley Royal Regatta.

-The school added men's and women's lacrosse programs during the 2009–2010 academic year.

 In 2016 Jacksonville University landed a pair of lacrosse icons to lead its men's lacrosse program as Providence College assistant coach John Galloway was named head coach.
 One of the young legends in the sport, he was at Providence for four years after spending one year as a volunteer assistant at Duke.
 He brought along one of the game's most famous players, Casey Powell, as his offensive coordinator.

-Greek and student life

-The school's Greek system, including, by some estimates, 15% of the school, includes Alpha Phi Alpha, Pi Kappa Alpha, Kappa Alpha Psi, Sigma Chi, and Sigma Nu fraternities; and Alpha Kappa Alpha, Delta Delta Delta, Alpha Epsilon Phi, Alpha Delta Pi, and Gamma Phi Beta sororities.

-53% of all students live on campus in one of three residential halls and eight apartment-style housing facilities.
-Most residence halls provide academic and social events as well as host programs to acclimate incoming students to the college experience.